santhosh-tekuri/logflow/README.md

 now run counter deployment as follows:

-this deployment has container which produce log message per millisec.
+this deployment has container which produces one log message per millisec.
 it has replica 10. thus this deployment produces 10k log messages per sec.
 all pods are launched on perf worker node using `nodeSelector`